CRM solution for agencies and freelancers

 Advice for people that want to start a business with their partner

-Yash: The number one is to make sure that if you’re starting a business with your life partner, is to have a very clear distinction of your job rules, so what are the things you are supposed to work on, and what are they supposed to work on?
+Yash: The number one is to make sure that if you’re starting a business with your life partner, it is that have very, very clear.
+A distinction of your job rules, so what are the things you are supposed to work on, and what are they supposed to work on?
 And feel free to advise each other on the job and how that could have been done better.

 But ultimately, respect the other person’s call.
 So if they’ve made a decision, even if that goes against what you would have done, you’ve got to respect it because that’s their job role.
 And expect the same for your job role as well, okay?
 So that’s number one.